Base64Pro

 The current footage makes one thing obvious: Thick As Thieves should be learned as a stealth-routing game before it is treated like a combat sandbox.
 The store description, announcement language, and gameplay trailers all lean on cunning, heists, and dynamic stealth.
 That means your first job is not to finish fast.
 It is to understand how the game communicates risk: patrol movement, visibility, timing windows, alternate paths, and when the situation begins to collapse.

-This is a pre-release guide set.
-It uses the current Steam store page, Megabit Publishing FAQ and announcement pages, and official trailer footage.
-Save structure, matchmaking flow, exact gear names, full mission routing, and launch performance still need hands-on verification once the PC release is live on May 20, 2026.
+This is a launch-day guide set.
+It uses the current Steam store page, Megabit Publishing FAQ and announcement pages, the official developer walkthrough, and live community demand from Reddit.
+Save structure, matchmaking flow, final review sentiment, storefront parity, and launch performance still need hands-on verification once the PC build is fully available in each region.

 If you are starting on launch day, your first contract should be a learning run.
 Accept that you may miss loot, take longer, or even restart after a bad chain reaction.
 That is normal in a stealth game where mastery comes from information.
 The players who end up saying a game feels shallow are often the ones who rush straight for the objective before they understand the level.